 5 | Set clear expectations

-Without constant access to their supervisor or manager, remote workers need to understand their key duties and responsibilities completely.
+Remote workers don’t have constant access to their supervisor or manager.
+So it’s vital they understand their key duties and responsibilities.

-There must be no question or confusion as to what their responsibilities are or what they should be delivering each month.
+There shouldn’t be any question or confusion about what they should be delivering each month.

 6 | Offer professional development